syslogic/extjs-nvd3-charts/README.md

 ### Directory Structure

-The relevant locations within the directory structure are:
+The relevant locations within the structure are:

--> app, an example ExtJS  application.
+-> *app*, an example ExtJS  application.

 -> packages

    -> local

-      -> nvd3-charts, the ExtJS package.
+      -> *nvd3-charts*, the ExtJS package.

 ## Contributors